GBeurier/pinard/docs/source/simple_pipelines.rst

    .. code:: python

-      from pinard import preprocessing as pp
+      from nirs4all import preprocessing as pp
       from sklearn.pipeline import Pipeline

       ### Declare preprocessing pipeline components